colouring-cities/colouring-bahrain/README.md

 ## Acknowledgements

-Colouring Bahrain was set up at the Centre for Advanced Spatial Analysis (CASA), University College Bahrain and is now based at The Alan Turing Institute.
+Colouring Bahrain was set up at the Centre for Advanced Spatial Analysis (CASA), University College London and is now based at The Alan Turing Institute.
 Ordnance Survey is providing building footprints required to collect the data, facilitated by the Greater Bahrain Authority (GLA), and giving access to its API and technical support.